abuklea/prompthub/.serena/memories/task_completion_workflow.md

 - Test authentication flow if auth-related
 - Test database operations if data-related
 - Verify no breaking changes to existing features
+- Check console for errors or warnings
+- Test in both light and dark modes
+- Verify responsive behavior

 ### 5. Documentation Updates
-- Update CLAUDE.md if needed
+- Update CLAUDE.md if workflow changed
 - Update README.md if setup changed
+- Update Serena memories if architecture changed
 - Update comments if complex logic added
 - Update inline docs if APIs changed